Ever Wondered what are the Pros and Cons of Surrogacy?

 Surrogacy brings rewarding experience of love and altruism

 Surrogacy can be a fulfilling experience, for both the Surrogates as well as the Intended Parents.
 Nothing compares to the joy of carrying a child for someone who is unable to do so themselves.
 The Intended Parents get a sense of completeness by welcoming a new family member, but for a Surrogate, the feeling is one of pride from having provided the parents with the bundle of joy they’ve waited so long for.

 Surrogate mothers are usually caring and compassionate women with a strong urge to help others in need.
 They make dreams come true for those who are unable to have a child on their own.
 They also complete their family by participating in such a wonderful and life-changing event, which results in happiness, satisfaction, and an amazing experience for everyone involved.

 Surrogates enjoy a deep sense of personal satisfaction and pride knowing they have helped another family in such an incredible and life-altering way.
-Surrogates involve their family members, friends, and other supportive people in the process and are able to set a wonderful example of selflessness and generosity for those around them.
+They involve their family members, friends, and other supportive people in the process and are able to set a wonderful example of selflessness and generosity for those around them.

 Surrogates are supported by a strong surrogate community